Ritu (season): South Indian calendars

-Malayalam Kannada Calendar
+Malayalam Kannada Telugu Calendar

 The Malayalam calendar or Kollam Era, a solar and sidereal Hindu calendar used in Kerala, and in Karnataka they follows a pattern of six seasons slightly different from North Indian Calendars.

 Tamil calendar

 The Tamil Calendar follows a similar pattern of six seasons as described in the Hindu calendar.

 In culture

 The seasons are described in literature such as the Sanskrit poem Ṛtusaṃhāra written by the legendary Sanskrit poet Kālidāsa.

 Names of the ritu are commonly used for persons: typically, Vasant, Sharad, Hemant, Shishir and Varsh are "male" names; "female" names include Vasanti, Sharada, Hemanti, Grishma and Varsha.

 Similar naming conventions are also used in Tamil: For female Ilavenil.
 For male Kar(Vannan).